-Enjoy this crunchy, chewy, Low FODMAP Granola recipe packed with rolled oats, nuts, seeds, and spices and drizzled with maple syrup for the perfect amount of sweetness.
-The oven does all the hard work while you do one of the other million things on your to-do list as it gently roasts all the ingredients into a flavorful, toasty granola!
+Enjoy this chewy, low FODMAP granola recipe packed with rolled oats, nuts, seeds, and spices.
+Drizzle with melted butter and maple syrup for the perfect touch of buttery sweetness.
+Then, the oven gently slow roasts all the ingredients to a flavorful, toasty granola!

-- Walnuts - A wonderful nut choice for the low FODMAP diet.
-They are marked safe by Monash University at 30 grams or ten nut halves.
+- Chopped Walnuts - A wonderful nut choice for the low FODMAP diet.

-- Pepitas (Pumpkin Seeds Hulled) - These small but mighty green seeds pack a flavorful bite and have been marked safe by Monash at 23 grams or 2 Tablespoons.
+- Pepitas (Pumpkin Seeds Hulled) - These small but mighty little green seeds pack a flavorful bite.

 - Cinnamon - Such a wonderful warm spice.
 A classic flavor for granola.

 - Pumpkin Pie Spice - Who doesn’t love the flavor of pumpkin pie?
-This spice is added to this granola to give it all the warm flavors of nutmeg, ginger, cloves, and more cinnamon.
+This spice is added to give it all the warm flavors of nutmeg, ginger, cloves, and more cinnamon.

 - Butter - Because everything is better with butter!